Morning sickness and dizziness are symptoms you expect during early pregnancy.

 Early in pregnancy, your body is changing rapidly.
 This can cause odd symptoms, and itching is one of them.

 Mostly, this isn’t a concern for the mother or baby.
 Some types of itching, though, need further investigation by your midwife or doctor.

 Is itching a sign of early pregnancy?

 Itchy skin can be a sign you’re pregnant but it’s definitely not a sign to rely on.

 Early in pregnancy, rising hormones can make your skin feel itchy.
 Pregnancy sickness and nausea can cause dehydration, another cause of itchy skin.

 Those with skin conditions, such as eczema, might find their condition worsens with pregnancy; those dealing with psoriasis could actually notice an improvement in their symptoms.

-Let’s look at the different types of pregnancy itching and their causes.
+What are the different types of pregnancy itching and their causes

 Mild itching all over the body is usually due to: